License Policy

 Policy Violation Identifiers

-Within a repository, packages with policy violations are identified with the Policy Violation and Quarantined icons.
+Within a repository, packages with policy violations are identified with the Policy Violation and Vulnerabilities icons.

 Policy Violation Indicators

-Clicking on the package name displays the Package view page, which provides details on the policy that has been violated.
+Clicking on the package name displays the Package overview, which provides details on the policy violations for the package.

 Package Logs